 A positive result means there are cancer cells in the sentinel nodes.
 This means the cancer has started to spread.
 Your doctor will talk to you about further treatment.
 You’ll also have scans to see if the cancer has spread anywhere else.

 Advantages and disadvantages of sentinel lymph node biopsy

-- It can help doctors find out whether melanoma has spread to nearby lymph nodes, so they can remove them.
+- It can help doctors find out whether melanoma has spread to nearby lymph nodes, so they can offer you treatment for this.